-If the Employer works four (4) or more employees in a permanent shop under the jurisdiction of the Operating Engineers, an Operating Engineers foreman shall be employed at ten percent (10%) per hour over the hourly rate of the highest Operating Engineers classification under their supervision.
+If the Employer works four (4) or more employees in a permanent shop, the Employer shall designate one of them as a Working Foreman.
+The Working Foreman shall be paid at ten percent (10%) per hour over the hourly rate of the highest paid classification under their supervision.